Skip advert

 “Peugeot scores well for customer satisfaction in Driver Power, while reliability and an attractive warranty are also strong points”

 The Peugeot E-5008 is too new to have featured in our latest Driver Power customer satisfaction survey, but Peugeot as a brand fares well.
-In the most recent 2023 brand survey, Peugeot came in ninth out of 32 manufacturers, earning high ratings for its cars’ exterior and interior designs, ride and handling and low running costs – the latter of which should be a speciality for the E-5008.
+In the most recent 2024 brand survey, Peugeot came in sixth out of 32 manufacturers – improving from ninth in 2023.
+It earned high ratings for its cars’ exterior and interior designs, ride and handling and low running costs – the latter of which should be a speciality for the E-5008.

 Advertisement - Article continues below